 Alternate Job Titles: Aircraft Maintenance Manager I, Airplane Maintenance Manager I

-The annual salary for someone with the job title Aircraft Maintenance Manager I may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Aircraft Maintenance Manager I make?
+The median annual Aircraft Maintenance Manager I salary is $106,683, as of June 24, 2016, with a range usually between $92,908-$121,338, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Aircraft Maintenance Manager I in the United States.

 This chart describes the expected percentage of people who perform the job of Aircraft Maintenance Manager I in the United States that make less than that annual salary.
-For example the median expected annual pay for a typical Aircraft Maintenance Manager I in the United States is $102,421 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $102,421.
+For example the median expected annual pay for a typical Aircraft Maintenance Manager I in the United States is $106,683, so 50% of the people who perform the job of Aircraft Maintenance Manager I in the United States are expected to make less than $106,683.